Colorado Uninsured & Underinsured Motorists Laws

-When you’re in an accident, the party who is responsible for the accident should pay for your damages.
+When you’re in an accident, the party responsible for the accident should pay for your damages.
 All drivers in Colorado are required by law to have minimum amounts of insurance.
-But what happens when the driver at fault doesn’t have the required insurance?
+However, what happens when the driver at fault doesn’t have the required insurance?
 Will you be able to recover the compensation you need to recover fully?
 Do you need to work with a Colorado car accident lawyer?
-Here’s some frequently asked questions and what you need to know about uninsured motorist coverage in Colorado.
+Here are some frequently asked questions and what you need to know about uninsured motorist coverage in Colorado.

 Uninsured motorist (UM) coverage and underinsured motorist (UIM) coverage are optional forms of automobile insurance that provide bodily injury protection to you in the event of a car accident.
 Depending on your policy, UM/UIM is sometimes called “stacked” or “unstacked” coverage.

-If you are involved in an accident with a driver who either has no auto insurance or insufficient auto insurance, or a hit-and-run where the driver is unknown, UM/UIM will help cover expenses related to your injuries caused by their negligence.
+If you are involved in an accident with a driver who either has no auto insurance, insufficient auto insurance, or a hit-and-run where the driver is unknown, UM/UIM will help cover expenses related to your injuries caused by their negligence.

 Liability insurance is a car insurance policy that provides financial protection against damage or injury you may cause to another person in an automobile accident.
 Liability coverage usually pays for the medical expenses, lost wages, and legal fees incurred by you due to such an accident.